-- 9) Submit reporting on a quarterly basis in a form acceptable to the COUNTY.
+- 9) Receive referrals from the COUNTY and homeless service providers contracting with the COUNTY for eligible TAY experiencing homelessness seeking emergency shelter services. - 10) Participate in HMIS once the site operates an emergency shelter program.
+This will allow the Owner to utilize the bed management module within HMIS thus facilitating bed reservations and the communication of available beds. - 11) Submit reporting on a quarterly basis in a form acceptable to the COUNTY.
 Quarterly reports will be due by the tenth (10) day of each quarter, e.g. January 1, April 1, July 1, and October 1.
-The reporting shall support the COUNTY in reporting to the State and evaluating the CONTRACTOR'S performance as it related to participant data, program linkages and units of services. - 10) Utilize the HMIS to comply with HUD's data collection, management, and reporting standards and used to collect client-level data and data on the provision of housing and services to individuals experiencing homelessness.
-Owner must provide a minimum of one (1) performance report for the homeless shelter for a period no less than twelve (12) months as a condition of funding. - 11) Prepare all applicable files and perform all administrative management tasks, as indicated in the Standards of Care, as follows - a) Maintain all records required by the federal regulations specified in 24 CFR 570.503(b)(2), 570.506, 570.507, 570.508 that are pertinent to the activities to be funded under this CONTRACT. - b) Records providing a full description of each activity undertaken; - c) Financial records as required by 24 CFR 570.502, and OMB Circular - d) Other records necessary to document compliance with Subpart K of 24 CFR 570. - 12) Submit annual independent audits to be performed by a Certified Public Accountant, which shall include an audit of funds received from the COUNTY, in accordance with applicable regulatory requirements.
-Copies of each required audit report must be provided to the COUNTY within thirty (30) days after the date received by the Owner. - 13) Retain all records pertinent to expenditures incurred under this Contract for a period of five (5) years after the termination of all activities funded under this Contract, or after the resolution of all federal audit finding, whichever occurs later.
-Records for non-expendable property acquired with funds under the Contract shall be retained for five (5) years after final disposition of such property.
-Records for any displaced person must be kept for five (5) years after s/he has received final payment. - 14) Provide effective project and administrative management of the Contract, including the budget, recording, and reporting portions.
-Owner shall identify Project Manager that has the capacity to oversee the capital improvement project to completion and the operationalization of the Property into an emergency shelter program.
-If administrative responsibilities are delegated to subcontractors, the Owner must ensure that any subcontractor(s) possess the qualifications and capacity to perform all delegated responsibilities.
-Responsibilities include but are not limited to the following: - a) Designate the responsible position(s) in your organization for managing the funds allocated to this program; - b) Maximize the use of the allocated funds; - c) Ensure timely and accurate reporting; - d) Maintain appropriate staffing levels;
+The reporting shall support the COUNTY in reporting to the State and evaluating the CONTRACTOR'S performance as it related to participant data, program linkages and units of services. - 12) Utilize the HMIS to comply with HUD's data collection, management, and reporting standards and used to collect client-level data and data on the provision of housing and services to TAY at the Safe Haven.
+Owner must provide a minimum of one (1) performance report for the Safe Haven for a period no less than twelve (12) months as a condition of funding. - 13) Prepare all applicable files and perform all administrative management tasks, as indicated in the Standards of Care. - 14) Maintain all records required by the federal regulations specified in 24 CFR 570.503(b)(2), 570.506, 570.507, 570.508 that are pertinent to the activities to be funded under this CONTRACT. - 15) Maintain records providing a full description of each activity undertaken; - 16) Maintain financial records as required by 24 CFR 570.502, and OMB Circular A-87: - 17) Maintain other records necessary to document compliance with Subpart K of 24 CFR 570. - 18) Submit annual independent audits to be performed by a Certified Public Accountant, which shall include an audit of funds received from the COUNTY, in accordance with applicable regulatory requirements.
+Copies of each required audit report must be provided to the COUNTY within thirty (30) days after the date received by the CONTRACTOR. - 19) Retain all records pertinent to expenditures incurred under this Contract for a period of five (5) years after the termination of all activities funded under this Contract, or after the resolution of all federal audit finding, whichever occurs later.
+Records for non-expendable property acquired with funds under this Contract shall be retained for five (5) years after final disposition of such property.
+Records for any displaced person must be kept for five (5) years after s/he has received final payment. - 20) Provide effective project and administrative management of the Contract, including the budget, recording, and reporting portions.
+CONTRACTOR shall identify Project Manager that has the capacity to oversee the capital improvement project to completion and the operationalization of the Property into an emergency shelter program.
+If administrative responsibilities are delegated to subcontractors, the CONTRACTOR must ensure that any subcontractor(s) possess the qualifications and capacity to perform all delegated responsibilities.
+Responsibilities include but are not limited to the following: - a) Designate the responsible position(s) in your organization for managing the funds allocated to this program;

-County of Orange MA-042-21010747 Health Care Agency Page 34 of 42 Folder No. C029259
+County of Orange MA-042-21010747 Health Care Agency Page 34 of 42 Folder No. C029259 31, 2020